-I suggest it to fertility clients and take it myself daily.
-I’ve seen it ease the symptoms of PMS, endometriosis, and it is helpful for couples who are trying to conceive.
+Many women claim that it helped ease the symptoms of PMS, endometriosis, and it is helpful for couples who are trying to conceive.
 I personally also use it throughout pregnancy, even in the first trimester, as I’ve never seen any conclusive reason not to and the health benefits are wonderful during pregnancy, but I’d definitely consult a midwife or doctor before taking any herb while pregnant.

 My favorite use is as an herbal tea, which I drink iced in the summer and hot in the winter.
 I also make a pregnancy tea using 4 parts Raspberry Leaf and 1 parts Nettle Leaf.
 You can also add 1 part Peppermint Leaf for help with nausea during early pregnancy.
 For those trying to improve fertility, three or more cups can be consumed daily and I also consume this amount during pregnancy.
 It tastes very similar to regular tea without the caffeine, which makes it wonderful in the evening.
 If you’re a tea drinker, consider adding this in place of regular tea.

 Pour 8 ounces of boiling water over 1 teaspoon-1 tablespoon of Raspberry Leaf.
 Steep, covered, for at least 5 minutes and drink as regular tea.
 I often keep a gallon of cold raspberry leaf tea in the fridge so that I don’t have to brew by the cup.
 To make a gallon, just 3/4 to 1 cup of Raspberry Leaf per gallon of boiling water.
 I pour the herbs and boiling water into a gallon glass jar, cover with a plate and leave overnight before straining for a strong tea.